smartlabsAT/react-resize-detector-context/README.md

   Runs tests with coverage.

 - **`npm run lint`**
-  Runs biome to check (and optionally fix) your code style.
+  Runs lint to check (and optionally fix) your code style.

 - **`npm run release`**
   Builds the package and triggers the release process.